LinuxAtDuke/Intro-To-Linux/README.md

     netid@login.oit.duke.edu's password:
     [user@compute ~]$

 On the first connection to a host you will need to accept the host key.
-For Mac and Linux systems, if your username is the same as your netid you can omit it.
+For Mac and Linux systems, if your username is the same as your NetId you can omit it.

 <a name='lab0'></a>
 ## Lab 0 - Creating a personal Linux VM

 1. Using a web browser, go to *https://vm-manage.oit.duke.edu*
-2. Login using your Duke netid.
+2. Login using your Duke NetId.
 3. Create a new project for this class.
 4. Select *Ubuntu 14 Basic* for the Server.